svikashk/docs/help/remove-delete-boards.md

 ---
 layout: default
-nav_order: 5
+nav_order: 6
 has_children: false
 parent: Using Boards
-title: Remove or Delete Boards
+title: Remove and Delete Boards
-desc: Learn how to create Boards within a project and track progress.
+desc: Remove or Delete unused Boards from projects.
 permalink: help/boards/remove-delete-boards/
 ---
-# How your Zepel account is structured
+# How to remove and delete Boards
 {: .no_toc }

-Zepel is structured into accounts, projects, lists, and actionable work items.
+You can choose to remove a Board from your project or delete the Board itself.
 {: .fs-6 .fw-300 }

 ## IN THIS PAGE